Spokenly Logo

 Comparison Table

-#2 DragonVoice control$699 license, Dragon Anywhere $15/moWindows (Mac discontinued)No
+#4 DragonVoice control$699 license, Dragon Anywhere $15/moWindows (Mac discontinued)Nuance, on-deviceYesNo

-#3 Apple DictationDictationFree, built-inmacOS, iOSYes
+#5 Apple DictationDictationFree, built-inmacOS, iOSApple SpeechYesNo

-#4 Windows Voice AccessVoice controlFree, built-inWindows 11No
+#6 Windows Voice AccessVoice controlFree, built-inWindows 11Microsoft, on-deviceYesNo

-How These Tools Were Ranked
+How We Evaluate These Tools

 Accuracy on real speech